benoitsan/BBUncrustifyPlugin-Xcode/README.md

 ## Requirements

-Tested with Xcode 4.6+ on OS X 10.7 or higher.
+Tested with Xcode 4.6+ (also works in Xcode 5) on OS X 10.7 or higher.

 ## Installation